Lost-Outpost/outlander/README.md

 # Introduction

-"I can almost... hear them.
-I feel their life energy.
-Come, I will make the mixture." - Septimus Signus

-Septimus is an extensive modlist full of carefully chosen new gear, spells, quests, and personal touches, all designed to fit seamlessly into the game.
-It also contains optional lightweight survival gameplay and full anniversary edition creation club support.
-It is designed to look beautiful while maintaining a stable 60+ framerate on almost any machine.

-Septimus works with both Skyrim: Special Edition and Skyrim: Anniversary Edition.
-The full Anniversary Edition support includes all the new creation club content for those eager to get right into the new content.
+The Path is a lightweight Enderal modlist meant to enhance visuals, provide quality of life improvements and introduce some small content additions while keeping the game close to the game's original vision.

 ### Minimum Specs
 Users have reported running the list fine with as low as a Ryzen 1300x and a GTX960.
 You may need to use performance ini files (included) with systems this low but it should run fine and still look great!

 ### Gameplay

-Septimus seeks to modify Skyrim in the least intrusive way to keep what makes the vanilla game great, while introducing new and fun things to find and do.
 You can find a summary of all changes on the [Gameplay Changes](GAMEPLAY.md) page.

 ### Community

-Support is offered in [The Animonculory Server](https://discord.gg/DffHKcszfg) server and in the [Issues](https://github.com/Guitarninja2/septimus/issues) section of the Septimus GitHub.
+Support is offered in [The Animonculory Server](https://discord.gg/DffHKcszfg) server and in the [Issues](https://github.com/Guitarninja2/thepath/issues) section of the Septimus GitHub.
 If you have any questions following the add-on's instructions or if you find a typo or any other mistake in the documentation, feel free to report in TPF Discord server's support channel.

 ### List Contents